 Type of Funding

-Wellcome Trust is inviting junior researchers in low and middle-income countries who wish to gain research experience and high-quality research training at the Masters level, to apply for the Masters Fellowships in Public Health and Tropical Medicine.
+Wellcome Trust is inviting junior researchers in low and middle-income countries who wish to gain research experience and high-quality research training at the Masters level, to apply for the International Masters Fellowships (formerly known as Masters Fellowships in Public Health and Tropical Medicine).
 This scheme encourages research that will improve public health and tropical medicine at a local, national and global level.
 The fellowship scheme is usually for 30 months, and can be held on a part-time basis.

-The fellowship provides up to 30 months’ support.
-The first 12 months should be dedicated to undertaking a taught Masters course at a recognised centre of excellence, which can be at anywhere in the world, and which could be by distance learning.
+The fellowship has a total value of £120,000 including salary, studentship stipend, fees and research expenses, providing up to 30 months’ support.
+The first 12 months should be dedicated to undertaking a taught Masters course at a recognised centre of excellence, which can be at anywhere in the world, and which can be by distance learning.
 The following 18 months is for a research project at an eligible organisation in a low- or middle-income country.

-Personal removal expenses of £1,000 will also be awarded if the fellow has to move to take up the post at his/her host organisation.
+Personal removal expenses of up to £1,000 will also be awarded if the fellow has to move to take up the post at his/her host organisation.

-Applications are accepted 3 times a year.
-The next deadline is 26 March 2018.
+Applications are accepted twice a year.
+The next deadline is 30 August 2019.